clij/clij-docs/reference.md

 ## CLIJ_maximum2DSphere

-Computes the local maximumSphere of a pixels ellipsoidal neighborhood.
+Computes the local maximum of a pixels ellipsoidal neighborhood.
 The ellipses size is specified by its half-width and half-height (radius).

 **Parameters**: Image source, Image destination, Number radiusX, Number radiusY